 Almost out of the blue, NFTs have become an ever-present cultural force and an equally powerful fundraising vehicle for nonprofits.
 NFTs are grabbing massive auction prices, attracting celebrity partnerships, and helping to drive massive charitable gifts, some as big as $3.5M!
 The trend of nonprofit organizations receiving proceeds from NFTs explained some of the growth in crypto donations seen this year, which has been, in a word, eye-popping.

-For our part, The Giving Block has acted as the glue that binds together these two worlds: the philanthropy-minded NFT projects and the growing number of charities that accept donations in ETH and other cryptos.
 Below, we’ve gathered some new ideas for nonprofits looking to fundraise with NFTs (ICYMI, we already covered the basics of how NFTs and charities overlap).
 We’ll also share examples of several awesome NFT projects working to make a positive impact on the world, while bringing greater visibility to the organizations enacting that change.

 The massive growth of NFTs, explained